 Then we made our way to Llangynog where we parked the car before heading out on our walk.
 There, I was most impressed by the stone wall that included several agates and geodes.
 There were also a couple of nice buildings to enjoy.
 But Llangynog was merely our base and not the main adventure.

-After our pilgrimage, we walked back to Llangynog, though along another path.
+After our pilgrimage, we walked back to Llangynog, although along another path.
 Then, when we returned to the car, we enjoyed a short drive to Pistyll Rhaeadr, which is (incorrectly, apparently) known as the highest waterfall in Wales.
-The waterfall was flowing quite fast and looked amazing!
-Though we opted not to take the full walk around the area, as there wasn’t enough daylight left for us to complete the journey before dark.
+The waterfall was flowing quite fast and looked amazing.
+Although we opted not to take the full walk around the area, as there wasn’t enough daylight left for us to complete the journey before dark.

 Anyhow, here are some photos from the day’s adventures for you to enjoy.